jicksta/theatre/README.markdown

 Synchronous vs. Asynchronous
 ----------------------------

-With Theatre, all events are asynchronous with the optional ability to synchronously block until the event is scheduled, triggerd, and has returned.
-If you wish to synchronously trigger the event, simple call `wait` on the `Invocation` object returned from `trigger` and then check the `Invocation#current_state` property for `:success` or `:error`.
+With Theatre, all events are asynchronous with the optional ability to synchronously block until the event is scheduled, triggered, and has returned.
+If you wish to synchronously trigger the event, simple call `wait` on an `Invocation` object returned from `trigger` and then check the `Invocation#current_state` property for `:success` or `:error`.
 Optionally the `Invocation#success?` and `Invocation#error?` methods also provide more intuitive access to the finished state.
 If the event finished with `:success`, you may retrieve the returned value of the event Proc by calling `Invocation#returned_value`.
-If the event finished with `:error`, you may get the Exception with `Invocation#error`
+If the event finished with `:error`, you may get the Exception with `Invocation#error`.

+Because many callbacks can be registered for a particular namespace, each needing its own Invocation object, the `Theatre#trigger` method returns an Array of Invocation objects.

+    # We'll assume only one callback is registered and call #first on the Array of Invocations returned by #trigger
-    invocation = my_theatre.trigger "your/namespace/here", YourSpecialClass.new("this object can be anything")
+    invocation = my_theatre.trigger("your/namespace/here", YourSpecialClass.new("this can be anything")).first
     invocation.wait
     raise invocation.error if invocation.error?
     log "Actor finished with return value #{invocation.returned_value}"